Understanding Stock Market Corrections

 In terms of handling market volatility over the long term, here are some things and overarching principles investors can try to incorporate into their investment strategy.

-• Have a plan: Blindly buying stocks and then getting upset when they fall in value isn’t ideal.
-Know what your goals are and plan for them.
-Even when the market corrects, you can still reach your goals for the year if you plan properly.
+• Have a plan: Buying stocks without a plan can lead to an emotional rollercoaster when they fall in value.
+Know what your goals are and plan for them, being aware that market volatility is a part of investing.
+Even when the market corrects, remember that you may still reach your goals for the year or over the long-term if you planned for them.
 If you’re investing money to use in just a few months versus for your retirement, your strategy may look very different.

-• Diversify: One way to protect yourself from significant market crashes is to spread out investments over different types of assets.
+• Diversify: One way to help protect your portfolio from significant market crashes is to spread out investments over different types of assets.
 This is called diversifying your portfolio, and this tactic may help lower your risk of losses while still exposing yourself to potential gains.
 You can diversify into many different types of investments, including bonds, real estate, commodities, and simply by holding cash.

 • Consider cashing out: Investors can be afraid to cash out of a particular stock because it may continue to rise in value.
 If you own a stock which has gone up significantly, you may want to cash out some of the investment and diversify it into other investments.